Draggie306/nottingham-cs-notes/Misc/Homelab.md

 Access: http://192.168.1.3:3003/
 Purpose: Handles face recognition, object tagging, and clustering.

-- Note: Immich ML is set to be offloaded to the PC's 4070 super via remote ML, but gracefully fallsback
+- Note: Immich ML is set to be offloaded to the PC's 4070 super via remote ML, but gracefully falls back
-- TODO: Set up Cloudflare Tunnel for remote ML beyond LAN.

 #### Remote ML from Eduroam/uni networks

 Eduroam blocks HTTP3/QUIC dialing that is required by Cloudflare Tunnels (and obviously, port forwarding is unavailable).
 To solve this: